-- World Resources Institute, Aqueduct Flood Analyser; Assumes continued current socio-economic development trends (SSP2) and a 10-year flood plan. - Atlas of Health and Climate, World Health Organization and World Meteorological Organization, 2012.
-WHO.
-Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
-Geneva: World Health Organization, 2014. - Country-level analysis, completed in 2015, was based on health models outlined in the Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
+- a World Resources Institute, Agueduct Flood Analyser; Assumes continued current socio-economic development trends (SSP2) and a 10-year flood plan. - Atlas of Health and Climate, WHO & WMO 2012 - Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
+Geneva: World Health Organization, 2014.

+Country-level analysis, completed in 2015, was based on health models outlined in the Quantitative risk assessment of the effects of climate change on selected causes of death, 2030s and 2050s.
 Geneva: World Health Organization, 2014.